KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

  - The app will automatically plot the subject-specific torques on the TD percentile curves and compute z-scores as well as percentages relative to the median of the percentile curves (indicated via the red rectangle on the image below).
 You will use these percentages to scale the muscle strength of the model (in 4.)
 <img width="4123" height="2071" alt="Screenshot_app_3" src="https://github.com/user-attachments/assets/1b742f52-eeff-413b-8f81-34579b370783" />

-4. Add a setting `S.settings.muscle_strength` to the function [PredSim-workshop-smalll-2025/code/update_settings.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m) for all muscles in the model.
-Specifically, copy the code below and paste it in this function.
-We already provided the scaling factors for the hip and knee muscles (for example, the glut_max will be scaled with 22%).
-You only need to edit the scaling factors of tib_ant, gastroc, and soleaus to the percentages you calculated in the app (keep in mind that 1 = 100%) :
+4. Open MATLAB and navigate to `PredSim-workshop-smalll-2025/code`.
+Open the function `update_settings.m`.
+You will add the setting `S.settings.muscle_strength` to this function to scale the model’s muscle strengths using the percentage values calculated in the app.
+Specifically, copy and paste the code below into `update_settings.m`.
+We have already provided scaling factors for the hip and knee muscles (e.g., the strength of glut_max is scaled to 22% of its original value (i.e., multiplied by 0.22)).
+You only need to update the scaling factors for `tib_ant`, `gastroc`, and `soleus` using the percentages you calculated in the app (a strength value of 100% means the scaling factor should be 1 (not 100)) :

 	 	S.settings.muscle_strength = {...
 			{'iliopsoas_r', 'iliopsoas_l'}, 0.435, ...									% hip_flex